IamSid44/HAI-Team-Project/code/Project_Implementation/README.md

 - Phase 8 brings tiles of size MxN to work with.
 (Up until now, tiles were only of size MxM and the PEs were just idle)
 - Phase 9 improves on Phase 6 by implementing data-reuse (prior to this each matrix for a multiplication was fetched from memory every time).
 - Phase 10 is just a combination of Phases 8 and 9, bringing data-reuse to MxN arrays with MxN tiles.
-- Phase 11 is Phase10, created fresh for testing purposes.